MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Custom-Logon.md

 ### Turn on and configure Custom Logon using DISM

 1. Open a command prompt with administrator rights.
-1. Copy install.wim to a temporary folder on hard drive (in the following steps, we'll assume it's called C:\\wim).
+1. Copy install.wim to a temporary folder on hard drive (in the following steps, we assume it's called C:\\wim).
 1. Create a new directory.

     ```cmd